BaseMax/SparsePolynomialLinkedListC/README.md

 # Sparse Polynomial Linked-List C

 This is a C implementation of a sparse polynomial linked-list.
 This is a good example of how to use a linked-list in C. By using a linked-list, we can store a sparse polynomial in a memory efficient way.
+Sparse polynomials are polynomials that have a lot of terms with a coefficient of 0.
+For example, the polynomial `2x^3 + 3x^2 + 4x + 5` has 4 terms, but only 2 of them have a non-zero coefficient.
+This means that we can store this polynomial in a linked-list with only 2 nodes.
+This is a lot more memory efficient than storing the polynomial in an array.

 ## Structure